tomytjandra/InteractivePlotting/quiz.md

   - [ ] orientation: columns ; vertical_layout: scroll
   - [ ] orientation: rows ; vertical_layout: scroll

-3. Which input type would you use for categorical variable ?
+3. Which one from input type below is appropriate for categorical variable?
   - [ ] selectInput()
   - [ ] sliderInput()
   - [ ] plotlyOutput()
   - [ ] plotOutput()

-4. Which of the following code is correct about render and output to create plotly on shiny?
+4. Which of the following code is correctly paired between render and output in order to create plotly on shiny?
   - [ ] output$plot1 <- renderPlot({}) ; plotlyOutput("plot1")
   - [ ] output$plotly1 <- renderPlotly({}) ; plotlyOutput("plot1")
   - [ ] output$plot1 <- renderPlot({}) ; plotOutput("plot1")